MicrobesGonnaMicrobe/Intros/README.md

 #### Tree visualisation and annotation
-Visualise the tree by importing to iTOL and use templates for tree annotation: https://itol.embl.de/help.cgi#annot
+Visualise the tree by importing to iTOL and use templates for tree annotation: https://itol.embl.de/help.cgi#annot You will find the template files starting with "iTOL_annotation" in this GitHub repository.

 ## Genome similarity